 Realtor® fees are a part of home sales everywhere, but homebuyers don’t have much reason to worry.

-Since the seller usually pays these commissions, spend your time looking for other ways to save money.
+Since the seller usually pays real estate commissions, you can spend time looking for other ways to save money.
 Like real estate agent fees, just about everything in a real estate transaction is negotiable.

 Header Image Source: (SpeedKingz / Shutterstock)